miklevin/MikeLev.in/_posts/2022-11-18-planning-a-spell.md

 ---
 date: 2022-11-18
 title: Planning a Spell
-permalink: /blog/planning-a-spell/
 headline: "Unlocking the Secrets of the Universe: Join Me on My Journey to Make Magic Happen!"
 description: I recently had a life-changing realization that life is full of mysteries and that consciousness is still beyond science.
 This inspired me to plan a powerful spell that I will share with others, teaching them how to cast a spell of their own.
 Join me on my journey as I unlock the secrets of the universe and discover how to make magic happen.
 keywords: Mystery, Consciousness, Spell, Universe, Magic, Realization, Life-Changing, Journey, Unlock, Secrets
-categories: consciousness, magic, journey
+categories: journey, magic, consciousness
+permalink: /blog/planning-a-spell/
 layout: post
 ---

 Things don't sink in fast for me.
 Life's sprinkled with little ah-ha moments;
 instants of revelation where cause and effect relationships in real life become